Windows OS Hub

 Capture Windows image with DISM

-Once you have captured your customized Windows image, you can replace the original install.wim or install.esd image file in the \sources folder on the installation USB flash drive (ESD is the maximum compression format used for WIM).
+Once you have captured your customized Windows image, you can replace the original install.wim or install.esd image file in the\sources folder on the installation USB flash drive or ISO image file (ESD is the compression format with the highest compression ratio used for WIM files).

 In my case, I renamed the old image file to install.esd_bak and copied the new install.wim image to the USB stick.